Skip to content

 C compiler to use for compiling C sources (if C sources are compiled together with C3 files).

-Version for library, will also be provided as a compile time constant.
+Version for the library.
+Will also be provided as a compile time constant.

 The language revision to use.